bdg221/qosf_task/README.md

 Clearly, this is a matter of tolerance and additional adjusting in the optimization function and cost function could refine these solutions even more.

 The `differential_evolution` optimizer did not seem to do well with the counts related cost function and took over 12 minutes.
-It never succesfuuly found the parameters for an equivolent Toffoli circuit, but putting the results into IBM Composer ([screenshot](./images/Count_comparison.png)), I see that it did reach 98.16148% accuracy.
+It never succesfuuly found the parameters for an equivalent Toffoli circuit, but putting the results into IBM Composer ([screenshot](./images/Count_comparison.png)), I see that it did reach 98.16148% accuracy.
 U3(-49/31 pi, -23/16 pi, 46/31 pi)
 U3(-pi, 16/11 pi, 4/23 pi)

 ## Second Attempt
 The previous results provided by the different optimization functions all included a slight phase angle difference, seen in the IBM Composer screenshots.
 While these are passing the equivalency tests, I still wanted to at least try to address this.
 As I am not sure about manually manipulating the results to remove the phase differences, instead I decided to try to limit the bounds to be between zero and 2pi, instead of -2pi and 2pi.
 Using zero to 2pi should be sufficient because of the period should be 2pi.
 After making this slight change in [parameter_tuning](./parameter_tuning.py), I reran the different optimization functions in [task1.ipynb](./task1.ipynb) and received the following results.

-The attempt using the `trace_overlap_cost` function, was unable to find a successful set of parameters, though it came very close as can be seen by both the fidelity and the [Composer creenshot](./images/Trace_overlap_cost_new.png):
+The attempt using the `trace_overlap_cost` function, was unable to find a successful set of parameters, though it came very close as can be seen by both the fidelity and the [Composer screenshot](./images/Trace_overlap_cost_new.png):
 The best angles found had a fidelity of 0.9999999999999951 were:
 U3(3/2 pi, pi, 2 pi)
 U3(0, 7/4 pi, 0)